pyahmed/PyCORN/README.md

 - optional matplotlib (for plotting)

 Usage:
-- See USAGE.txt
+- See docs/USAGE.txt

 License:
-- GPLv2 see LICENSE.txt
+- GPLv2 see docs/LICENSE.txt